Non-Gaussian Photon Correlations in Weakly Coupled Atomic Ensembles

 {\it Introduction.}---Photon-photon interactions in optically driven atomic ensembles can alter the quantum state of an incident laser field.
 Here, the interplay of nonlinear interactions, due to the two-level atoms in the ensemble, and the elastic scattering of laser light out of the ensemble allows manipulating the quantum nature of light \cite{Mahmoodian2018, RevModPhys.95.015002}.
 For example, photons can become strongly correlated, modifying both intensity correlations \cite{Prasad2020, Cordier2023, Ferioli2025PRLa} and electric field fluctuations \cite{Mahmoodian2021, Lu1998PRL}.
 Such works have largely focused on quantifying two-body photon correlations.
-On the other hand, three-photon correlations, including non-Gaussian correlations, have been measured in other quantum optics systems \cite{Stiesdal2018, Liang2018Science, Ornelas-Huerta2021PRL, Tomm2023NPHYS, Das2025arXiv}, and very recently an atomic ensemble was also used to demonstrate the generation of non-Gaussian light by observing violations of the Siegert relation~\cite{Ferioli2024}.
-Here, non-Gaussian refers to light whose observables or correlators cannot be described by the mean-values and covariance of its electric field quadratures \cite{WeedbrookRMP2012}.
+On the other hand, three-photon correlations, including non-Gaussian intensity and field correlations, have been measured in other quantum optics systems \cite{Stiesdal2018, Liang2018Science, Ornelas-Huerta2021PRL, Tomm2023NPHYS, Das2025arXiv}, and very recently an experiment using an atomic ensemble claimed to observe non-Gaussian light via the violation of the Siegert relation~\cite{Ferioli2024}.
+Here, We use the term ``non-Gaussian'' in two distinct senses.
+By non-Gaussian \emph{field} correlations we mean that the output state is non-Gaussian in phase space (equivalently, its Wigner function is not Gaussian), in which case higher-order field moments are not fixed by first and second moments.
+By non-Gaussian \emph{intensity} correlations we mean that normally ordered intensity cumulants beyond second order are nonzero, e.g., $g_c^{(3)}\neq 0$.
+Importantly, a Gaussian \emph{field} state can still display non-Gaussian \emph{intensity} correlations (thermal light is a standard example).

 Despite experimental advances, a tractable theoretical framework for describing three-photon dynamics or the presence of non-Gaussian correlations in large atomic ensembles remains elusive.
 Dilute ensembles are often modeled using the Maxwell-Bloch equations \cite{McCall1969PR, Hammerer2010RMP, Goncalves2025PRXQ, Kusmierek2024arXiv}, which, under a mean-field approximation, provide a minimal semiclassical description incorporating unidirectional coupling to a one-dimensional continuum of photon modes.
 To capture quantum correlations beyond the mean-field level, one can employ a complete cascaded master equation \cite{Gardiner1993PRL, Carmichael1993PRL}.
 However, for large ensembles, the exponential growth of the Hilbert space with system size renders the direct computation of higher-order correlation functions, such as $g^{(3)}$, challenging, even if employing cumulant expansion \cite{Mahmoodian2023, Plankensteiner2022Quantum} or matrix-product operator \cite{manzoni2017NCOMM, Mahmoodian2020PRX} methods.